-35. In compliance with regulatory, operational, resource and budget constraints, the choice of a "modular" architecture will allow a more flexible planning of the software development process, as long as the design of the internal modules and their relationships follows a unified vision.
+Software development team is a major part of IT staff and the possibility to work on different functions without prejudice plays a key role in architecture choices.
+In compliance with regulatory, operational, resource and budget constraints, the choice of a "modular" architecture will allow a more flexible planning of the software development process.